Real-world methane emissions from LNG-fueled ships higher than current regulations assume

 The report therefore recommends that EU and IMO policymakers consider increasing the default methane slip value for LPDF 4-stroke engines to at least 6%.

-Dr. Bryan Comer, lead author, director of the marine program, ICCT: "This study demonstrates the importance of collecting and analyzing real-world data.
+Dr. Bryan Comer, lead author, director of the marine programme, ICCT: "This study demonstrates the importance of collecting and analysing real-world data.
 Regulators need to use the best available data to develop effective climate policies.
 If methane slip assumptions remain too low, shipowners will be able to use LNG in high-methane-slip engines longer, effectively getting an unfair advantage over lower-emitting fuels and engines."

 Jörg Beecken, senior research and project manager, Explicit ApS: "This study shows that remote measurements are a valid and effective method to assess the real-world methane emissions from a broader fleet.
 Both methane slip due to incomplete combustion and overall fugitive emissions can be reliably quantified using remote measurement techniques.
 The presented results provide a realistic and independent picture of maritime methane emissions."